Life insurance for horse riders

 Compare decreasing term life insurance from some of the UK’s best life insurance providers through Reassured.
 Simply get in touch for your FREE quotes.

-Whole of life insurance guarantees your loved ones a pay out when you pass away, making it a form of life assurance.
+Whole of life insurance provides lifelong cover and a pay out is made to your loved ones when you pass away, making it a form of life assurance.

 This makes it an ideal option for providing an inheritance.

-Farming is often a family run business that’s passed down through generations, by guaranteeing your loved ones an inheritance you can provide the funds to ensure the farm can keep running for years to come.
+Farming is often a family run business that’s passed down through generations, by providing your loved ones with an inheritance you can help to keep the farm running for years to come.

 However, as cover lasts for life, you can risk paying more into the policy than it will pay out if you take out cover at a young age.